Home

 Do you see this clause that I have included in the Agreement to Purchase Form?
 Let's go over it together and I'm confident, that you will have absolutely no worries.
 OK?

 Go over the clause with the buyer.
-I have written out this clause on the next page of this web-site.

 Did you take a peek?
 If you did, you can see how that protects you 100% if your lawyer finds any problems with the agreement.